Course Code: SRC RES

 2.6 Practitioner reflection: Southern Africa Food Lab – making change happen

-MODULE 3: Transformations and innovation for rethinking development practice
+MODULE 3: Transformation for rethinking development practice

 Development practice as we know it needs to be able to navigate uncertainties.
 However, the business-as-usual approach is not working in the Anthropocene.
 A new way of thinking about innovation and the capacity to transform is necessary in order to thrive in the face of uncertainty and change.
 This module defines transformation, outlines some of the science around transformation, provides examples of transformative development practice and reimagines the role of innovation.